mattyat3s/learning-c/README.md

 #Learning C Programming Language#

-This document is a collection of C reference materials and code snippets that we have learnt and want to record.
+This document is a collection of C reference materials and code snippets.

-It can also be a place to set out goals.

 ##To Do's##
 - [x] one